Codecademy Logo

 Passing State Change Functions as Props

-If a React parent component defines a function that changes its state, that function can be passed to a child component and called within the component to updating the parent component’s state.
+If a React parent component defines a function that changes its state, that function can be passed to a child component and invoked within the child to update the parent’s state.

 function Name() {